 Brendan’s favorite part about participating in community-owned solar: “The ability to make my life a bit more sustainable while still [making] a good financial decision.”
 To those considering whether to buy a rooftop system or purchase panels in a community solar array, Brendan offers the following advice:

 “Having owed panels both ways, I think it’s important to communicate the costs and benefits of each approach, as everyone’s’ situation varies.
 On paper, and with some effort to clean, maintain and sell credits, buying panels for the roof may be the best choice.
-But solar gardens offer the most hands-off, simplest approach as a full-service package.
-I have recommended community solar as an option to friends because I feel like solar is a good investment—and community solar makes it easy to do.”
+But solar gardens offer the most hands-off, simplest approach as a full-service package.”